guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-05-13-pycon-sweden-2015-day-1.md

 is on the value of the data that a company owns _per se_.
 Doesn’t matter that your competitors know what machine learning techniques or what algorithms do you use, because what matters is what _your data_ tells about _your customers_.
 Your competitors are not gonna be able to replicate your results.
 The idea to keep in mind is then:
 Data == Business value.
-Said that, he also said that even though “data mining”, “data science” and so on seems to be a trend, companies need to be careful, because you may just not need that.
+Said that, he also said that even though "data mining", "data science" and so on seems to be a trend, companies need to be careful, because you may just not need that.

 Ian has gone through lots of examples of Python projects to help with data science,